AmiramAbergel/fs-home-assignment/README.md

 - **Dynamic Sorting**: Sort images by 'ID' or 'Date'.

-- **Responsive Design**: Enjoy a seamless experience on any device thanks to responsive design.

 ## 🏗️ Project Structure

 The project consists of a server and a client-side:

-- **Server**: An Express.js application that handles API requests to Pixabay, performs sorting on the server-side and serves sorted images to the client application.
+- **Server**: A Node.js + Express application that handles API requests to Pixabay, performs sorting on the server-side, and serves sorted images to the client application

 - **Client**: A React.js application that displays images, handles category selection, and manages pagination and sorting.
 Styling is done using the Emotion library.